Restoring Orleans' Lost Treasures

 What are wetlands?

-What do wild bees, terrapin turtles and spotted salamanders have in common?
+05 April, 2024 - ORLEANS, MA - What do wild bees, terrapin turtles and spotted salamanders have in common?
 Well, they’re all native to the Cape, and they are all running out of natural habitats.
-Soon, however, they may find their way to Putnam farm in Orleans.
-Together with biologists, ecologists and volunteers, Orleans Conservation Commission is restoring Putnam's wetlands, offering a sanctuary for native and threatened species depending on wetlands as habitats.
-Most states across the United States have lost over 90 percent of their wetlands to drainage, says Tom Biebighauser, Wildlife Biologist and Wetland Ecologist.
+But soon, however, they may also find their way to Putnam farm in Orleans.
+Through the combined work of biologists, ecologists and volunteers, Orleans Conservation Commission is restoring Putnam's wetlands, offering a sanctuary for native and threatened species depending on wetlands as habitats.

 How do you restore wetlands?